UMAprotocol/docs/docs/build-walkthrough/emp-parameters.md

 sidebar_label: EMP Parameterization
 ---

-To deploy a new Expiring Multi Party contract, deployers will need to call the `createExpiringMultiParty` method on a mainnet or Kovan version of the `ExpiringMultiPartyCreator` factory contract.
+To deploy a new ExpiringMulti Party contract, deployers will need to call the `createExpiringMultiParty` method on a mainnet or Kovan version of the `ExpiringMultiPartyCreator` factory contract.
 This method call will automatically generate a new `ExpiringMultiParty` contract which is configured based upon the passed constructor parameters.
 The mandatory constructor parameters to pass are explained below.

 ## Mandatory EMP Parameters